EUR-Lex Legal Basis & Designation Reasons

 The EU Consolidated Sanctions List

-Complete, free, public — but without designation reasons.
+Complete, free, public — but without the designation reasons.

-The EU publishes the EU Consolidated Financial Sanctions List (EU_CSL) in multiple formats (XML, CSV, PDF).
-It contains all individually sanctioned persons and entities across all EU regimes — freely downloadable, updated within hours of new designations.
+The EU publishes the EU Consolidated Financial Sanctions List (EU_CSL) in XML, CSV, and PDF.
+It covers every individually sanctioned person and entity across every EU regime — freely downloadable, updated within hours of new designations.

 Some screening providers price access to Russia or Iran sanctions data separately.
-In fact, all EU individual sanctions — including all Russia, Iran, Belarus and North Korea designations — are fully and freely available in the EU Consolidated Sanctions List.
-123sanctions uses this official source directly.
+In fact, every EU individual sanction — Russia, Iran, Belarus, North Korea included — is freely available in the EU Consolidated Sanctions List.
+We use that official source directly.

-However, the EU_CSL contains names, dates of birth, nationalities, and identifiers — but not the designation reasons.
-For those, you need the regulations themselves: the Council decisions and implementing regulations published in the Official Journal of the European Union via EUR-Lex.
+But the EU_CSL contains names, dates of birth, nationalities, and identifiers — not the designation reasons.
+For those you need the regulations themselves: Council decisions and implementing regulations published in the Official Journal via EUR-Lex.

 54 Regimes, Hundreds of Regulations